Finland hero image

 Helsinki & Southern Finland

-- Base near Esplanadi or the harbor for walkable access to cathedrals, markets, and ferry terminals.
+• Base near Esplanadi or the harbor to keep cathedrals, markets, and ferry terminals walkable.

 Lakeland & Saimaa Region